 Most importantly, PRM stresses the need to make extra efforts and invest additional resources to ensure that particularly at-risk populations are present in, engaged in, participating in, and contributing to humanitarian programming and the way the international community responds to emergencies.
 PRM also works on diplomatic advocacy that focuses on the specific situations and experiences of these populations in crisis.

 Women and Girls

 Fifty percent of refugee populations consist of women and girls with their own unique needs and characteristics.
 Women and girls are often considered a highly at-risk population because of the high levels of violence, sexual exploitation, and abuse perpetrated against them.
 They are also often sidelined and forgotten in the design of emergency responses.
 PRM addresses women and girls’ unique circumstances through the requirement of a gender analysis and the existence of a high quality organizational code of conduct on the part of partners, as well as significant global and regional funding for gender-based violence programming.

 Children and Youth

 More than half of the world’s refugee population are children (below the age of 18), and many will spend their entire childhoods in countries of asylum.
 These children face heightened risks for abuse, violence, exploitation, and separation from their caregivers.
 PRM addresses the unique needs of displaced and stateless children and youth through global and regional humanitarian assistance programs that focus on child protection, family reunification, education, and birth registration.
 Learn More»

-Lesbian, Gay, Bisexual, Transgender, and Intersex (LGBTI) Individuals
+Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex (LGBTQI+) Individuals

 In many parts of the world, LGBQTI+ persons face discrimination due to their sexual orientation or gender identity and, in many countries, consensual same-sex acts are criminalized.
 These individuals may be targeted, harassed, hurt, or even killed in their home countries or country of refuge.
 PRM works with partners to train staff on issues specific to displaced LGBTQI+ populations, fund LGBTQI+ protection, and ensure that LGBTQI+ refugees resettled in the United States receive appropriate services and support.
 Learn more>>